2023 Best Value Allied Health Professions Associate Degree Schools in Virginia

 Top 10 Best Allied Health Professions Associate Degree Schools

-Read full report on Allied Health Professions at Sentara College of Health Sciences
+Full Allied Health Professions at Sentara College of Health Sciences Report

-In-state tuition fees for undergraduate students at Northern Virginia Community College are $5,565 per year.
-The average amount in student loans that allied health majors at Northern Virginia Community College take out while working on their Associate Degree is $20,045.
+Northern Virginia Community College undergraduate students pay an average of $5,565 in in-state tuition and fees each year.
+The average amount in student loans that allied health majors at Northern Virginia Community College take out while working on their Associate Degree is $14,421.

-PVCC undergraduate students pay an average of $4,790 in in-state tuition and fees each year.
-The average amount in student loans that allied health majors at PVCC take out while working on their Associate Degree is $13,720.
+In-state tuition fees for undergraduate students at PVCC are $4,790 per year.
+The average amount in student loans that allied health majors at PVCC take out while working on their Associate Degree is $12,545.

 Read full report on Allied Health Professions at Thomas Nelson Community College

 With a ranking of #7, Virginia Western Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
-Virginia Western Community College is a moderately-sized public school located in the city of Roanoke.
+Virginia Western Community College is a moderately-sized public school located in the medium-sized city of Roanoke.

-With a ranking of #8, Tidewater Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+Tidewater Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
+It came in at #8 on the list.
 Tidewater Community College is a large public school located in the city of Norfolk.

 The average tuition and fees for an in-state undergraduate at Patrick Henry are $4,720 a year.